ICTLearningSciences/org-pal3-mentorpal/README.md

 System Setup
 ------------
 The following are required to clone the project from git and run:
-  1. python 2.7 (will be upgrading to python 3.6 soon)
+  1. python 3.6. python 2.7 is no longer supported.
   2. git
-  3. git-lfs (https://git-lfs.github.com/).
+  3. <a href="https://git-lfs.github.com/">git-lfs</a>.
 Track .pkl files when using git-lfs.
   4. ffmpeg (make sure to install it with --with-theora, --with-libvorbis, --with-opus when using brew on macOS.
 When compiling from source code, use --enable-theora, --enable-libvorbis, --enable-libopus)
-  5. Apache Activemq (activemq.apache.org)
+  5. <a href="activemq.apache.org">Apache Activemq</a>
   6. Java 8

 Python Dependencies
 ------------
 The following packages are required for the program to run.
-All these can be installed from pip or easy_install.
+All these can be installed from pip3 or easy_install3.

   1. **watson_developer_cloud** : IBM Watson's Python wrapper to communicate with their STT service.
   2. **ffmpy** : A wrapper for FFmpeg, which is used to convert video to audio and also cut the audio file into chunks.